 Compared to photographing them, catching fireflies is about the easiest thing to do.
-And in the summertime, spending at least one evening running around a field, mason jar in hand, should a be a priority if not a requirement.
+And in the summertime, spending at least one evening running around a field, mason jar in hand, should be a priority if not a requirement.

-Photographs by Erin Boyle.
+Photography by Erin Boyle.

 Seven things you can do to protect fireflies:

 1. Turn off outdoor lights: Fireflies use bioluminescence to communicate and attract mates.
 There’s evidence that light pollution from humans interferes with that, making it harder for fireflies to mate and breed.